mandric/resume/resume.md

 - Co-founded a Chicago based web service to track news about elected representatives
 - Developed backend in Django and Postgres with GIS support for querying by location
 - Interviewed on Chicago Public Radio's @848 Feb 2009

-**Web Developer at tradio21**
-<span class="ar">Apr 2005 - Jun 2005 (3 months)</span>

-- The tradio21 project is an attempt to report on the complexities of human trafficking
-- Implemented Drupal theme, minor customizations and hosting at Bryght

 **Programmer Analyst at UC Berkeley EECS**
 <span class="ar">Feb 2001 - Feb 2006 (5 years, 1 month)</span>